 February 17, 2022 @ 12:00 pm - 1:00 pm

 Free to attend; registration required to receive Zoom webinar attendance link

-Caroline Levine has spent her career asking how and why the humanities and the arts matter, especially in democratic societies.
+Caroline Levine is the David and Kathleen Ryan Professor of Humanities at Cornell University.
+She has spent her career asking how and why the humanities and the arts matter, especially in democratic societies.
 She argues for the understanding of forms and structures as crucial to understanding links between art and society.
 She is the author of three books, The Serious Pleasures of Suspense: Victorian Realism and Narrative Doubt (2003, winner of the Perkins Prize for the best book in narrative studies), Provoking Democracy: Why We Need the Arts (2007), and Forms: Whole, Rhythm, Hierarchy, Network (2015, winner of the James Russell Lowell Prize from the MLA, and the Dorothy Lee Award for Outstanding Scholarship in the Ecology of Culture, and named one of Flavorwire’s “10 Must-Read Academic Books of 2015”).
 She is currently the nineteenth-century editor for the Norton Anthology of World Literature and has written on topics ranging from formalist theory to Victorian poetry and from television serials to academic freedom.

 This talk is a keynote of the Association for Literary Urban Studies’ 2022 Conference, “Cities Under Stress: Urban Discourses of Crisis, Resilience, Resistance, and Renewal.”

 Live closed-captioning will be provided.